Home

 Non-Self Righting Cap 108 persons

-Additional Equipment Class B AIS, Raymarine and Furuno radars, VHF x 5, PA x 2, amateur radio, chart plotter, side-scan sonar, Fire Com intercom / radio link, high-intensity searchlights, portable salvage / firefighting pump, engine driven salvage / firefighting pump, first aid, oxygen, AED, line launcher, weather station, and satellite compass.
+Additional Equipment Class B AIS, Raymarine and Furuno radars, VHF x 5, PA x 2, amateur radio, chart plotter, side-scan sonar, Fire Com intercom / radio link, 3 x high-intensity searchlights, portable salvage / firefighting pump, engine driven salvage / firefighting pump, first aid, oxygen, AED, line launcher, weather station, and satellite compass.

 Delta Lifeboat 1B-02